The UAE, a leading example of tolerance

 However, the UAE Government had been taking efforts towards building a tolerant nation before the structural changes of the Cabinet.
 Some of these measures are enumerated below.

-In July 2015, H. H Sheikh Khalifa has issued Federal Decree Law No. 2 of 2015 on Combating Discrimination and Hatred, which aims to protect everyone in the UAE and thus bring the concept of social security to a new level.
+In July 2015, H. H Sheikh Khalifa has issued Federal Decree Law No. 2 of 2015 (PDF) on Combating Discrimination and Hatred, which aims to protect everyone in the UAE and thus bring the concept of social security to a new level.

 The law is intended to provide a solid legislative ground for the environment of tolerance, co-existence and acceptance.
 It aims to fight discrimination against individuals or groups based on religion, caste, doctrine, race, colour or ethnic origin.